Danjumajamiu/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile is a script that move the file betty from /tmp/ to /tmp/my_first_directory, 8-firstdelete is a script that delete the file betty, 9-firstdirdeletion is a script to delete the directory my_first_directory that is in the /tmp directory,
+7-movethatfile is a script that move the file betty from /tmp/ to /tmp/my_first_directory, 8-firstdelete is a script that delete the file betty, 9-firstdirdeletion is a script to delete the directory my_first_directory that is in the /tmp directory, 10-back is a script to change the working directory to the previous one,